How to Sell a House from Out of State: Long-Distance Guide

 10. Close the deal

 Depending on your preference and where you live, your agent can coordinate with you on how best to sign the closing documents.
 Some title companies can act as a notary and email documents for you to sign.
-You can have them notarized at your end and returned to them electronically or via overnight delivery.
+You can have them notarized on your end and returned to them electronically or via overnight delivery.
 Companies such as Notarize can provide notarization online, working with a notary via webcam.

 Your agent can also coordinate a remote closing if your state permits it.
 All signatures can be completed electronically, through DocuSign or a web portal, and you can attend the closing via phone or webcam if needed.